OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

 .. code-block:: python
     :linenos:

-    # print the key and values pairs stored in a Param object
+    # print the key and value pairs stored in a Param object
     def printParamKeyAndValues(p):
         if p.size():
             for i in p.keys():
                 print("Key:", i, "Value:", p[i])
         else:
-            print("no data availabe")
+            print("no data available")

     new_p = oms.Param()